Bethesda Softworks

 While the Wolfenstein series is not a globally-massive franchise like Call of Duty or Battlefield, it has still gathered a considerable amount of revenue across all of its games, with the latest release — Youngblood, being an outlier that did not break $10 million in revenue.
 This could be because the game wasn’t that well-received, as it had mixed reviews from critics and the community.

-Wolfenstein II: The New Colossus sold 319,000 units at retail in its first week.
+Wolfenstein II: The New Colossus sales reached 319,000 units in its first week.

 (Source: VG Chartz)